April 2018 inter-Korean summit

 The April 2018 inter-Korean summit took place on 27 April 2018 on the South Korean side of the Joint Security Area, between Moon Jae-in, President of South Korea, and Kim Jong Un, Chairman of the Workers' Party of Korea and Supreme Leader of North Korea.
 The summit was the third inter-Korean summit – the first in eleven years.
 It was also the first time since the end of the Korean War in 1953 that a North Korean leader entered the South's territory; President Moon also briefly crossed into the North's territory.

 The summit took place after the two sides had already held several meetings in preparation for their joint attendance at the 2018 Winter Olympics.
 The idea was initially brought forward through an official invitation from the North to conduct a meeting.
 The summit was focused on the North Korean nuclear weapons program and denuclearization of the Korean Peninsula.
 The Panmunjom Declaration was made following the summit.

-Agenda
+Terminology

-The two Koreas' high government officials held a working-level meeting on 4 April 2018 to discuss summit details at the Peace House in the Korean Demilitarized Zone.
-The agenda was planned to include denuclearization, peace establishment and improvement of inter-Korean relations for their mutual benefit.
-More than 200 NGOs called for human rights issues in the North to be added to the agenda and Japanese Prime Minister Shinzō Abe petitioned to include the North Korean abductions of Japanese citizens as well, but these topics were ultimately excluded from the summit.
+South Korean media and the Blue House called the meeting the 2018 North-South Summit Meeting.
+The latter explained that the official reason for not calling the meeting the third inter-Korean meeting was that they hoped the inter-Korean summit would no longer be a "special event" but could be held regularly.
+Rodong Sinmun, the official newspaper of the Workers' Party of Korea, called it the 2018 North-South Summit Meeting.
+The slogan of the meeting was "Peace, A New Start".